 Protecting Your Vehicle from the Summer Heat

-Much like we protect our skin by applying sunscreen and avoiding too much direct sun-light, the body paint of a vehicle is what suffers the most, if subjected to extended UV exposure.
-So, park under-cover or in shade, when possible, during the daytime heat of the summer months.
+Much like we protect our skin by applying sunscreen and avoiding too much direct sunlight, the body paint of a vehicle is what suffers the most, if subjected to extended UV exposure.
+So, park under cover or in shade, when possible, during the daytime heat of the summer months.
 Additionally, using wax and polish with UV protection can help reduce damage.
 With leather vehicles, regular cleaning and conditioning of the leather adds further protection from UV damage and if you have cloth seats, a variety of fabric guard products are available.
 Window tinting can also be helpful in keeping your vehicle cooler as well as blocking UV rays.

 Investing in sunshades is a great option to keep you cooler when you get behind the wheel and also protects your dash and other areas of your interior from sun damage.
 Likewise, a good trick for cooling your car faster during an unbearably hot day is to roll down the windows and wait a few minutes, so that the car’s interior temperature is the same as outside, and then switch the AC on.
 This technique significantly reduces the amount of time taken by the AC to cool the cabin.